JoryAnderson/JoryAnderson/README.md

 - 🔭 I’m currently working on condensed summer courses, and myself during the pandemic.
 I will be returning to my scheduled program shortly!

-- 🌱 I’m currently learning machine learning and data mining.
+- 🌱 I’m currently learning about machine learning and data mining.

 - 👯 I’m looking to collaborate on anything!
 I am always willing to learn new skills and technologies.